Streamlabs OBS vs OBS Studio

 Streamlabs OBS also offers a Themes Tab, allowing you to install and customize complete theme packages, as well as Widget Themes for those who use Streamlabs for their personal stream alerts.

-Ranging from simple static themes, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.
+Ranging from simple static themes with basic webcam overlays, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.

 If that was not enough, Streamlabs OBS also comes with a Store Tab.
 This tab holds plenty of useful applications for your stream, ranging from Royalty Free Music from Pretzel Rocks, to new ways to earn money as a streamer from the Loots Sponsored Messaging during your live stream.
 Most of these are monthly subscriptions, but they add a lot of useful features to your stream.